UCF Knights men's basketball: Knightmare

-When the basketball program moved into the New UCF Arena in the fall of 2007, the facility could hold more students than ever before.
+When the basketball program moved into what is now Addition Financial Arena in the fall of 2007, the facility could hold more students than ever before.
 To go along with its new facility and its new commitment to basketball, a new student section was formed.
 The "Knightmare" debuted on January 11, 2008.
 Adorned in their black Knightmare shirts, the students completely filled the bleachered section behind the basket and the overflow section in the upper deck.
 In what will go down as one of the greatest basketball games in UCF basketball history, the Knights defeated Tulsa 97–91 in triple overtime in front of a then-record crowd of 7,097 fans.

 One of UCF's most unusual basketball traditions is its free throw chant.
 Started by the "Kirk's Jerks" in the 1990s, UCF fans started holding their right arms with clenched fists almost straight up when a UCF player shoots a free throw.
 When the basketball is made, the fans would stomp their right foot twice, clap their hands twice, make a shooting motion with their right hand while chanting "woosh."
-In the more recent years, after the appropriately named Stomp Stomp, Clap Clap, Woosh chant, fans will chant U-C-F afterwards, making a U, a C, and an F over their heads.
-During the 2010–2011 season, a group of students attempted to start a new tradition; if a UCF player makes all of his free throws, the chant is followed by "ballin'."
+In the more recent years, after the appropriately named "Stomp Stomp, Clap Clap, Woosh" chant, fans chant U-C-F afterwards, making the shape of a U, a C, and an F over their heads.
+During the 2010–11 season, a group of students attempted to start a new tradition; if a UCF player makes all of his free throws, the chant is followed by "ballin'."